DataManager Reference Guide

 | get_records_by_class | class_name :str, field_name :str, order_by :str | [] |

-Return a list of values of a particular field, of all the records of the given Class,
+Return a list of values of one particular field, of all the records of the given Class,

 optionally sorted by the given field